-One of the most impactful uses he mentions is the ability to optimise complex systems.
+One of the most impactful uses he mentions is the ability to optimize complex systems.

-Using an optimisation algorithm to help with these choices has significant potential.
-The idea of a central capability guiding calculations had been dumped in the past due to failures but largely these were due to poor human judgement rather than machine optimisation.
+Using an optimization algorithm to help with these choices has significant potential.
+The idea of a central capability guiding calculations had been dumped in the past due to failures but largely these were due to poor human judgment rather than machine optimization.

 The Devil’s in the Data